-The definition of running or investing in a company has evolved with time.
+The definition of running or investing in a company is evolving with time.
 Every decision is taken after ample research.
 The standing of any company is calculated based on financial statements.
-With these statements, one can have a clear view of the company’s revenue and expenses.
-Also, it is an indication of whether the company was able to meet its short-term and long-term financial obligations.
-In short, it can be called the financial health of the company.
-So, this financial statement has many elements like Assets, Liabilities, Equity, Investments by owners, Revenues, Expenses, Gains and losses.
+With these statements, a view is available, which is why the revenue and the expenses are.
+Furthermore, it shows whether the company was able to achieve its short and long-term financial obligations.
+This means that it is the company’s financial fitness.
+Therefore this financial statement constitutes many parts like assets, liabilities, equity, investing by owners, revenues, expenses, gains, or losses.
 Let us go through these elements of Financial statements.

-Financial accounting and Taxation accounting is the branch of accounting that is concerned with the summary, analysis, and reporting of financial transactions relating to a business.
+Financial accounting and Taxation accounting is known as the branch of accounting that is for summary, analysis, and reporting purposes of the financial transactions of a business.

 1. Assets